SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 ## Funding &amp; Demographic Differences

-Back to Munger: whether or not the EC vote difference is a product of age differences, there _have_ been other material changes in the election with the advent of Harris.
+Back to Munger: whether or not the EC vote difference is a result of age differences, there _have_ been other material changes in the election with the advent of Harris.

 <a href="{{ site.baseurl }}/images/2024-09-06-politics-age-gaps-ct-2.jpg"><img src="{{ site.baseurl }}/images/2024-09-06-politics-age-gaps-ct-2-thumb.jpg" width="400" height="317" alt="Munger @ Crooked Timber: Age distribution of Biden and Harris donors, from NYT" title="Munger @ Crooked Timber: Age distribution of Biden and Harris donors, from NYT" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>